comprobo25/comprobo25.github.io/in-class/day08.md

 * Debrief on implementation plans for particle filter

 ## For Next Time
 * We will be having our first Robots and Society discussion.
-Please do this [assgnment in Canvas](https://olin.instructure.com/courses/460/assignments/7599).
+Please do this [assignment in Canvas](https://olin.instructure.com/courses/460/assignments/7599).
 * Work on the <a-no-proxy href="../assignments/robot_localization">Robot Localization project</a-no-proxy>.

 ## The particle filter and Bayes'